 What else must you do to properly file an 83(b) election?

 You should make two copies of the 83(b) election:

 Attach a copy of the 83(b) election to your tax return for the year the stock was transferred; and

 Provide a copy of the election to the company from which you received the stock.

 If your employer transferred the stock to someone besides yourself, you must also provide a copy of the 83(b) election to that person as well.

 Do you have any 83(b) tips or advice?
 If so, please provide them in the comments below.

 Disclaimer: This article is intended to provide information for your general education.
 It is not intended to be used and should not be used for the purpose of avoiding federal income tax penalties.
 Although the article discusses general legal and tax issues, it does not constitute legal advice.
 You should not act or refrain from acting on the basis of any information in this article.
 Instead you should seek the advice of tax or legal counsel who can discuss the facts and circumstances of your particular business or personal needs.
-Doug Bend expressly disclaims all liability in respect of any actions taken or not taken based on any contents of this article.
+Bend Law Group, PC expressly disclaims all liability in respect of any actions taken or not taken based on any contents of this article.